4rge/.Pyrate/README.md

 10. '.hashWords' is a tool to generate hashes of web objects by copying urls, links, or strings into the url bar and hitting '.hashWords'.
 This is useful for quickly compairing long urls/links, or even entire bodies of text or code snippets against simular objects.
 (Note, hashes are salted by default in python, therefore results vary from one instance of .Pyrate to the next.
 Put simply: dont use '.hashWords' do generate a password no matter how much it sounds like the implied function.
 I assume you have seahorse or keypass.)

 ### Why? ###
-Occams razor: the simplest solution is the most likely one.
+> Occams razor: the simplest solution is the most likely one.
 You dont need 34mb to make a connection to a .onion website and you dont need machine learning to remove a server side cookie.
 If you browsing data is stored in memory, and your memory is reset when the power turns off, you automatically reset your browsing data on open/close.
-No one expects you to delete firefox and use .Pyrate but if youre looking for a fun project to reverse engineer/beautify or give to your teenage relative with the clear instructions ***NOT*** to abuse downloads, this might be it.
+> No one expects you to delete firefox and use .Pyrate but if youre looking for a fun project to reverse engineer/beautify or give to your teenage relative with the clear instructions ***NOT*** to abuse downloads, this might be it.

 ### WTF is pip_quick? ###
-Sometimes you dont want to build and install a script/package, you just want to run it quickly and put it back in storage/delete it.
+> Sometimes you dont want to build and install a script/package, you just want to run it quickly and put it back in storage/delete it.
 That is where pip_quick comes in.
-You can still run setup.py but if you are ok with installing the dependencies outside of the script path and managing them yourself you can clone .Pyrate and run it immediatly from whereever you cloned it- pip_quick will subprocess all of the installs for you, including the Qt5 dependencies.
+You can still run setup.py but if you are ok with installing the dependencies outside of the script path and and in your .local file.
+You can clone .Pyrate and run it immediatly from whereever you cloned it- pip_quick will subprocess all of the installs for you, including the Qt5 dependencies.

 ### Notes: ###
 *If you want access to .onion sites aswell you will need to install tor on your own.
 I'm not forcing it.*